At Catalyst, we know that many people in abusive relationships feel trapped and unable to get help.

 Applications are only available when there are vacancies.
 Leases for these properties are 12- 18 months long, therefore there is no waitlist for this program.
 When we have an open Cottage we share that information with our community partners and share information about applying here on our website.

-As of 5/26/21, we have one 3 bed/2 bath cottage available.
+We have one 2 bed/1 bath cottage available.
 Applications are accepted until cottage is filled.
-Review of applications begins Monday, June 21st at 5pm.
+Review of applications begins Monday, November 1st, 2021.

 - Submitted applications for interested parties should include completed Cottage Application and all necessary documentation stated in the Cottage Program Mandatory Documents